 The following is a list of technologies that qualify for the TA Waiver:

-- Ventilator - total or intermittent dependence
+- Ventilator - total or intermittent dependence daily

-- Oxygen - continuous over 8 hours
+- Oxygen - continuous over 8 or more hours daily

 - Apnea Monitor - same requirements as oximetry